 Available Account Groups

-The Organization tab shows organization-wide settings and Unit consumption plan and projection information.
+The Usage tab shows settings for Plan Usage and Cloud Agent Units.
 This tab is only accessible by organization administrators - relevant permissions are View billing, View organization usage and View security & authentication settings:

 To fully understand ThousandEyes Unit consumption, head over to the How Unit consumption works article.